Almost everyone needs some kind of Dremel tool, i.e. a mini

 of mechanical modifications and tuning.
 It's still a toy compared

-to the milling machines I've once had access to, but it's still cheap,
+to the milling machines I've once had access to, but it is cheap,

 will fit on my desk, and is convenient to have immediately on hand for